-- 5.1.1 Where lifts are provided in a building pursuant to the Building Control Regulations, at least one lift shall be made accessible from the entrance level for vertical circulation. - 5.1.2 The lift shall serve all levels intended for access by persons with disabilities. - 5.1.3 Lifts designated for use by persons with disabilities are illustrated in Figure 48.
+- 5.2.1 Where lifts are provided in a building, at least one lift shall be made accessible for wheelchair users from the entrance level for vertical circulation. - Note: It is recommended to provide non-breakable mirrors in the lift interior to allow visual feedback for wheelchair users when reversing backward into the lift lobby. - 5.2.2 The lift shall serve all levels intended for access by wheelchair users. - 5.2.3 Lift designated for use by wheelchair users is illustrated in Figure 48(e).